abpio/abp-commercial-docs/en/abp-framework-vs-abp-commercial.md

 ABP Suite is a commercial tool that aims to assist to your development;

 * It has the **UI for the ABP CLI**, so you don't have to memorize the commands.
-* It has a **code generator** can create a CRUD page from database to the user interface, including HTTP APIs, entities, services, DTOs and so on.
-It is a huge time saver while creating new entities.
+* It has a **code generator** that creates a CRUD page from database to the user interface, including HTTP APIs, entities, services, DTOs, database migration and so on.
+It is a big time saver for creating new entities.
-* It is planned to ad more features in the future to help you on your development.
+* It is planned to add more features in the future to help your development process.

 A screenshot from the CRUD Page Generator: